 Under their cooperation agreement, FAU and the São Paulo Research Foundation (FAPESP) (Fundação de Amparo à Pesquisa do Estado de São Paulo), announce a joint call for proposals for collaborative research projects involving FAU and the Brazilian state of São Paulo.

 In particular, this call for proposals aims to promote the mobility of researchers, intensify the exchange of information between the two regions, and to enable visits from academic delegations, seminars, workshops and symposiums to be organised in order to strengthen the collaboration between FAU and the São Paulo region.

 FAPESP/FAU seed funding is open to researchers from all subjects and may be awarded for projects on any topic.
 FAPESP and FAU will each provide funding of up to EUR 5000 per proposal per year for a maximum of 24 months.
 A maximum of 4 projects will be awarded funding.
-The deadline for the submission of proposals is 31 October.

 To strengthen ties with universities in certain geographical regions which are of international significance, FAU has established offices for two international academic centres whose services are available to all universities in Bavaria: the Bavaria California Technology Centre (BaCaTeC, since 2000) and the Bavarian University Centre for Latin America (BAYLAT, since 2009).
 As FAU has more contacts in Latin America than any other Bavarian university, BAYLAT was established in Erlangen.
 Its aim is to continue strengthening the long tradition of collaboration between Bavaria and Latin America.
 Through BaCaTeC, the Free State of Bavaria supports co-operation between researchers from Bavaria and California.